The Credit Card Float

 Here's how you'll know that you're truly off the credit card float:

-- Your Credit Card Payment category's Payment amount will match the debt in the left sidebar exactly:
+- Your Credit Card Payment category Payment amount will match the debt in the left sidebar exactly:

 - You won't have any:

-- overbudgeting (a red To be Budgeted in the current or a future month)
+- over-assigning (red in Ready To Assign in the current or a future month)

 - cash overspending (red categories)

 - or credit overspending (negative, yellow categories with a credit card symbol).